-If you are new to Brazilian Jiu Jitsu, you can attend any of the Fundamental classes or our new No-Gi Basics class.
-If you have at least 6 months experience you may attend any trial class with our students.
+If you are new to Brazilian Jiu Jitsu, you can attend any of the Fundamental classes.
+If you have at least 3 months experience and your own uniform you may attend any trial class with our students.

 If possible, please try to arrive 5-10 minutes early so that you can meet the staff and instructor, sign a waiver, and become orientated with our space.
 For your first class you should wear some comfortable workout clothes that you don't mind getting sweaty in.
 As well as some flip flops or easy slip on shoes so your feet are covered between the changing rooms and the mats.

 We will do our best to lend you a clean gi that fits well.
 Please note that you must wear a t shirt underneath your gi.

 If you need to borrow a uniform, you MUST schedule a trial so we can make sure to accommodate you

 * However if it is your first class, please do not be late as you will miss the most critical parts of class and flow, as well as miss time to fill out waiver and receive uniform

 Yes, this is very important.
 You and your training partners are likely to be very sweaty after training – no one likes a smelly gi.

 You can wear any Gi.
 Any team/affiliation’s patch on it is ok too!
 No need to throw away any old Gi's!